 Achievements:

-So far, cumulatively Rs 940.56 crore has disbursed to 6 States viz., Tamil Nadu, Gujarat, West Bengal, Goa, Himachal Pradesh, and Kerala.
+So far, cumulatively Rs.1323.13 crore has been disbursed to 6 States viz., Tamil Nadu, Gujarat, West Bengal, Goa, Himachal Pradesh, and Kerala.

 (Rs. in crore)